 As defined by the Medical News Today, benzodiazepines are a category of psychoactive drugs used to treat insomnia, body pain, seizures, panic disorders and, with primarily emphasis on, anxiety.

-While it is supposedly vague as to how it s to treat the former three concerns, its main is through the brain.
+While it is supposedly vague as to how it functions to treat the former three concerns, its main function is through the brain.
 As per the claims made, benzodiazepines work alongside neurotransmitters, where the latter is a chemical that induces nerves to connect.
 Considering that anxiety is treated by the drug, it is obvious that it tries to increase the presence of excitatory neurotransmitters, which help to heighten one’s mood (an example being Gamma-Aminobutyric Acid).

 Some of the different types of Benzodiazepines consumers might have been introduced to include: